Helping the world's young shape a positive future

 And our program is not just domestic.
 We are also acting internationally because we know that global partnerships and collective action are necessary to meet the challenges that all this change will bring.

-It is for this reason that we launched the MiSK Global Forum in 2016 -- and will hold its second event this month in Riyadh.
+It is for this reason that we launched the Misk Global Forum in 2016 -- and will hold its second event this month in Riyadh.
 Through this platform, we want to develop and harness a global network that can help clarify and define approaches that can assist young people in shaping their futures.

 At the forum we are collaborating with emerging and established leaders, creators and thinkers to explore and experiment with ways to meet this challenge of change and empower young people across the world.